-Academic offerings have more than doubled from 2000 to 2016.
+Academic offerings have nearly doubled from 2000 to 2017.

-Student enrollment has more than doubled from 5,000 students in fall 2000 to more than 12,000 students in fall 2016.
+Student enrollment has nearly tripled from 5,000 students in fall 2000 to nearly 14,000 students in fall 2017.

 SCAD facilities have more than doubled — from 45 buildings encompassing 1 million square feet in one city to over 100 buildings encompassing more than 3 million square feet in four locations on three continents.

-The university's endowment has grown from less than $1 million in 2000 to $83 million in 2016.
+The university's endowment has grown from less than $1 million in 2000 to $128 million in 2017.